David H. Rosen

-David H. Rosen (born February 25, 1945) is an American psychiatrist, Jungian analyst, and author, who was the first holder of the McMillan Professorship in Analytical Psychology, Professor of Psychiatry & Behavioral Science, and Professor of Humanities in Medicine at Texas A&M University.
-Although retired, he edited The Soul of Art (2017) by Christian Gaillard, which is the twentieth volume in the Fay Book Series in Analytical Psychology.
-The new editor of the Fay Book Series is Michael Escamilla who was named the McMillan scholar at The C.G.
-Jung Educational Center in Houston, Texas.
+David H. Rosen (February 25, 1945 – May 7, 2024) was an American psychiatrist, Jungian analyst and author, who was the first holder of the McMillan Professorship in Analytical Psychology, Professor of Psychiatry & Behavioral Science, and Professor of Humanities in Medicine at Texas A&M University.

-He currently lives in Eugene, Oregon, and is a member of the Pacific Northwest Society of Jungian Analysts and an Affiliate Professor of Psychiatry at Oregon Health & Science University.
+At the time of his death, he lived in Eugene, Oregon, and was a member of the Pacific Northwest Society of Jungian Analysts and an Affiliate Professor of Psychiatry at Oregon Health & Science University.
 His research interests include analytical psychology, psychology of religion, psychology of humor, positive psychology, depression, suicidology, children's literature, social medicine and psychiatry; epidemiology, healing, ethics, peace, creativity, and the psychosocial, psychiatric, and human aspects of medicine.

-Biography
+Background

-Rosen graduated from the University of California in Berkeley with an individual major in Psychological-Biological Sciences, and then went to medical school at the University of Missouri.
+Rosen graduated from the University of California, Berkeley with an individual major in Psychological-Biological Sciences, and then went to University of Missouri School of Medicine.
 He did his internship at the University of California Service at San Francisco General Hospital. and his psychiatric residency at the Langley Porter Institute at the University of California Medical Center.